-- 1. Established Cardiovascular Disease.Approve for 1 year if the patient meets ONE of the following (A or B): - A) Initial Therapy.
+- 1. Established Cardiovascular Disease.\Approve for 1 year if the patient meets ALL of the following (A or B): - A) Initial Therapy.
 Approve if the patient meets ALL of the following (i, ii, iii, and iv): - i.
-Patient is \geq 18 years of age; AND - ii.
-Patient has had ONE of the following conditions or diagnoses (a, b, c, d, e, or f): - a) A previous myocardial infarction or a history of an acute coronary syndrome; OR - b) Angina (stable or unstable); OR - c) A past history of stroke or transient ischemic attack; OR - d) Coronary artery disease; OR - e) Peripheral arterial disease; OR - f) Patient has undergone a coronary or other arterial revascularization procedure in the past; AND - Note: Examples include coronary artery bypass graft surgery, percutaneous coronary intervention, angioplasty, and coronary stent procedures. - iii.
-Patient meets ONE of the following (a or b): - a) Patient meets ALL of the following [(1), (2), and (3)]: - (1) Patient has tried one high-intensity statin therapy (i.e., atorvastatin ≥ 40 mg daily; rosuvastatin ≥ 20 mg daily [as a single entity or as a combination product]); AND - (2) Patient has tried one high-intensity statin above along with ezetimibe (as a single-entity or as a combination product) for ≥ 8 continuous weeks; AND - (3) Low-density lipoprotein cholesterol level after this treatment regimen remains ≥ 55 mg/dL; OR - b) Patient has been determined to be statin intolerant by meeting ONE of the following [(1) or (2)]: - (1)Patient experienced statin-related rhabdomyolysis; OR Note: Rhabdomyolysis is statin-induced muscle breakdown that is associated with markedly elevated creatine kinase levels (at least 10 times the upper limit of normal), along with evidence of end organ damage, which can include signs of acute renal injury (noted by substantial increases in serum creatinine [Scr] levels [$a \ge 0.5 \text{ mg/dL}$ increase in Scr or doubling of the Scr] and/or myoglobinuria [myoglobin present in urine]); OR
+Patient is ≥ 18 years of age; AND - ii.
+Patient has had ONE of the following conditions or diagnoses (a, b, c, d, e, or f): - a) A previous myocardial infarction or a history of an acute coronary syndrome; OR - b) Angina (stable or unstable); OR - c) A past history of stroke or transient ischemic attack; OR - d) Coronary artery disease; OR - e) Peripheral arterial disease; OR - f) Patient has undergone a coronary or other arterial revascularization procedure in the past; AND

+Note: Examples include coronary artery bypass graft surgery, percutaneous coronary intervention, angioplasty, and coronary stent procedures.

+- iii.
+Patient meets ONE of the following (a or b): - a) Patient meets BOTH of the following [(1) and (2)]: - (1)Patient has tried one high-intensity statin therapy (i.e., atorvastatin ≥ 40 mg daily; rosuvastatin ≥ 20 mg daily [as a single-entity or as a combination product]) for ≥ 8 continuous weeks; AND - (2)Low-density lipoprotein cholesterol level after this therapy regimen remains ≥ 55 mg/dL; OR - b) Patient has been determined to be statin intolerant by meeting ONE of the following [(1) or (2)]: - (1) Patient experienced statin-related rhabdomyolysis; OR Note: Statin-induced muscle breakdown that is associated with markedly elevated creatine kinase levels (at least 10 times the upper limit of normal), along with evidence of end organ damage which can include signs of acute renal injury (noted by substantial increases in serum creatinine [Scr] levels [a ≥ 0.5 mg/dL increase in Scr or doubling of the Scr] and/or myoglobinuria [myoglobin present in urine]); OR - (2) Patient meets ALL of the following [(a), (b), and (c)]: - (a) Patient experienced skeletal-related muscle symptoms; AND